-A share is one box per week.
-Each box measures 10″x12″x19″, roughly the size of a paper grocery bag.
-Boxes are lighter in the early spring, when items such as lettuces, radishes, asparagus, and strawberries are available, and heavier in the summer and fall, when crops such as potatoes, squashes, and apples are in season.
-Check out our Sample Produce List for a sense of what we pack each week.
+A share is one box per week, but since boxes may be customized, contents will depend on your choices.
+Each box measures 10″ x 12″ x 19″, roughly the size of a paper grocery bag.
+Boxes are lighter in the spring, when items such as lettuces, radishes, asparagus, and strawberries are available, and heavier in the summer and fall, when crops such as potatoes, squashes, and apples are in season.
+Check out our Sample Produce List for a sense of what we harvest.

 What do I get each week in my box?

-We pack what’s in season during any given week — more than 50 varieties of fruits and vegetables in all.
-Common items such as corn, squash, and tomatoes may be included in several deliveries, while items with a shorter season, such as strawberries, may be available for only one or two weeks.
-Each week we send out our e-newsletter, Crop Talk, with farm news and preparation tips for the items in the week’s box.
+We pack what’s in season during any given week, according to your preferences — more than 50 varieties of fruits and vegetables are available during the season.
+Common items such as corn, squash, and tomatoes may be offered in several deliveries, while items with a shorter season, such as strawberries, may be available for only one or two weeks.
+Each week you’ll receive an email with box contents, preparation tips, and farm news.

 Can I pack my own box?

 Yes, you can pack your own box at our farm market Tuesday through Saturday.
-We will post a list of select items and quantities each week.
+We’ll give you a customized pack list when you arrive.

 Can I pick and choose what I want?